In the market for a retinol? Here, we explain what you need to know about the potent anti-aging ingredient first.

 It’s not that there’s anything inherently wrong with retinol.
 In fact, it’s a cherished ingredient in skin care and does wonderful things for your skin.
 It’s just that as far as ingredients go, it’s a bit more aggressive and so the K-Beauty community has shied away from it.
-This is beginning to change, though, and we’re starting to see more Korean brands introduce the ingredient into their formulas (The Plant Base Pore N Tightening Essence is one example).
+This is beginning to change, though, and we’re starting to see more Korean brands introduce the ingredient into their formulas (Dr. Different’s Vitalift-A is one example).

 To shed some light on what exactly retinol is, how it benefits the skin, and why it’s available both as a prescription and over-the-counter, we asked two board-certified dermatologists to weigh in.